Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

-An \textit{orientation} on $M$ is a choice of direction for every inner edge of $M$, and a \textit{3-orientation} on $M$ is an orientation for which every inner vertex has out-degree $3$.
-A coloring of the edges of a 3-orientation with the colors blue, red, and green is said to satisfy \textit{Schnyder's rule} (see Figure~\ref{fig:swgrid}(a)) if (i) the three edges exiting each interior vertex are colored in the clockwise cyclic order blue-green-red, and (ii) each blue edge $e$ which enters an interior vertex $v$ does so between $v$'s red and green outgoing edges, and similarly for the other incoming edges.
+An \textit{orientation} on $M$ is a choice of direction for every inner edge of $M$, and a \textit{3-orientation} on $M$ is an orientation for which every inner vertex has out-degree $3$. \nocolor{Each simple triangulation admits at least one 3-orientation~\cite{Schnyder}.} A coloring of the \nocolor{inner} edges of a 3-orientation with the colors blue, green, and red is said to satisfy \textit{Schnyder's rule} (see Figure~\ref{fig:swgrid}(a)) if (i) the three edges exiting each interior vertex are colored in the clockwise cyclic order blue-green-red, and (ii) each blue edge $e$ which enters an interior vertex $v$ does so between $v$'s red and green outgoing edges, and similarly for the other incoming edges.
 In other words, incoming red edges at a given vertex (if there are any) must appear between green and blue outgoing edges, and incoming green edges appear between blue and red outgoing edges.
+As demonstrated in \nocolor{As shown in~\cite{Schnyder}, given 3-orientation $\cO$ on a simple triangulation $M$, there is a unique way of coloring the inner edges such that Schnyder's rule is satisfied.} We describe this coloring as an algorithm which we call COLOR. \begin{enumerate} \item Color $\Ab,\Ag,\Ar$ blue, green, and red. \item \nocolor{For each} inner edge $e$, construct a directed path $\cP=[e_1,e_2,\cdots e_\ell]$ inductively as follows.
+Set $e_1=e$.
+For $k \geq 1$: if the head of $e_k$ is an outer vertex, set $\ell = k$ and stop.
+Otherwise, let $e_{k+1}$ be the second outgoing edge encountered when clockwise (or equivalently, counterclockwise) rotating $e_k$ about its head. \nocolor{(Here the head vertex and tail vertex of an orientated edge are such that the orientation goes from the tail to the head.)} This procedure always yields a finite path \nocolor{without cycle.
+To see this, note that if $\cP$ has a cycle $\gamma$ of length $m$, then the planar map $M'$ consisting of the faces of $M$ enclosed by $\gamma$ (together with a single unbounded face) would have $m+v$ vertices where $v$ is the number of vertices surrounded by $\gamma$.
+Moreover, $M'$ has $E=2m+3v$ edges since each vertex on $\gamma$ contributes two outgoing edges, and each vertex not on $\gamma$ contribute three.
+By Euler's formula $M$ would have $F=2v+m-2$ faces.
+Since $M'$ is a triangulation except one face, we have $m+3(F-1)=2E$, a contradiction.} \item Assign to $e$ the color of the outer vertex at which $\cP$ terminates. \end{enumerate} \nocolor{We now summarize a few properties of COLOR that are essentially from~\cite{Schnyder}; also see the notes~\cite{LS-Schnyder}:} \begin{enumerate} \item Edges on a path $\cP$ have the same color. \item Given an inner vertex $v$ with outgoing edges $e_1,e_2,e_3$, the three paths starting from $e_1,e_2,e_3$ are all simple paths, \nocolor{namely without cycles}.